SuhritD/pca-prediction-pipeline/README.md

 ## **preprocessing.py**

-* You don't have to use this code if you have preprocessed images \- the only thing that matters is **ALL** the images you use have undergone the exact same treatment, especially if you have a validation cohort.
-This pipeline can only work based on patterns, so anything not uniform cannot be generalized.
 * This code conducts skull-stripping and spatial normalization to produce images with the MNI 1 mm resolution 182 x 218 x 182\.
-This will be done on Python using the deep-learning tool HD-BET and the DWI\_MNI\_1 mm file in the repository.
+This will be done on Python using the deep-learning tool HD-BET and the DWI (DWI\_MNI\_1mm.nii.gz) or FLAIR (GG-853-FLAIR-1.0mm.nii.gz) template in the repository.
 The instructions for installing the tool are [here](https://github.com/MIC-DKFZ/HD-BET).
+* If using ADC images, the recommended guidelines are to register the patient’s b0 image with the DWI template and then apply the parameters to the ADC image.
+While most people should have ADC images as well as the separate b-value diffusion images, it may be possible that you only have the mean DWI files.
+If so, you will have to be careful about how accurately the ADC maps are registered.
+* You don't have to use this code if you have preprocessed images, but the only thing that matters is **ALL** the images you use have undergone the exact same treatment, especially if you have a separate cohort for validation.
 * Two optional edits mentioned in inverted commas:
   1. ANTs creates a lot of temporary files, about 150 MB space per subject.
 This program clears the images in the Linux temporary folder /tmp/ after each loop, which would have to be changed to the Windows one.
   2. DWI images from older MRI machines may have unusually high intensity levels \- over 1750 or so \- which would need to be smoothened.
 The smoothened function is at the end.